-7.4 The applicant issuer must have a current policy dealing with the conflicts of interest of the directors and the executive management of the applicant issuer and how such conflicting interests can be identified and managed or avoided.
+7.4 The applicant issuer must have a current policy on conflicts of interest dealing with personal financial interests of the directors and the executive management of the applicant issuer and how such conflicting interests can be identified and managed or avoided.
 The policy must be available on the website of the applicant issuer.

 7.5 Notwithstanding paragraph 7.4, the applicant issuer must record any interests of the directors and the executive management disclosed pursuant to Section 75 of the Companies Act (Director’s personal financial interests).

-7.6 A current register of any conflicts of interest and/or personal financial interests must be maintained by the applicant issuer and must be made available on the website of the applicant issuer when the applicant issuer publishes its annual financial statements.
-A negative statement must be made if there are no recorded conflicts of interest.
+7.6 A current register of any personal financial interests must be maintained by the applicant issuer and must be made available on the website of the applicant issuer when the applicant issuer publishes its annual financial statements.
+A negative statement must be made if there are no recorded personal financial interests .

 Item 8: Procurement